 As you begin your journey of grand-parenting a Type 1 Diabetic grandchild there are several tools you will need to become familiar with.
 The purpose of this Diabetes Products Overview is to help you become familiar with the tools and products you will be several times a day.

 In Canada, we are fortunate to have a great medicare system that covers hospital stays and doctor visits.
 It does fall short of medical supplies except for what is used in hospitals or clinics.

-We fully realize that not everyone has this coverage and it is for this reason that we share this link to buy supplies huge savings.
-We sincerely hope this helps ease the financial burden is some way.
+We fully realize that not everyone has this coverage and it is for this reason that we share this link to buy supplies for huge savings.
+We sincerely hope this helps ease the financial burden in some way.